Moksha2502/2_MOKSHAGNA/README.md

 For each drug pair in the input:

-* If an interaction exists
-  → It is flagged and the mechanism text is retrieved
+* If an interaction exists → it is flagged and the mechanism text is retrieved
-* If no interaction exists
-  → The system reports that no interaction was found
+* If no interaction exists → the system reports that no interaction was found

 ---